TheArchitect2000/Fides-Innova-WiKi/fides-zero-knowledge-proof-zkp-algorithm/1-setup-phase/1-1-setup.md

 ```
 {
-    "Class":  32-bit Integer,
+    "class":  32-bit Integer,
     "ck": 64-bit Integer Array,
     "vk": 64-bit Integer
 }
 ```

-* **`class`**: Represents the classification or category of the configuration.
-In the context of ZKP, this might indicate the number of gates in the ZKP circuit, defining the complexity or size of the cryptographic proof structure.
+* **`class`**: Represents the configuration's classification.
+It indicates the number of gates in the ZKP circuit, defining the complexity or size of the cryptographic proof structure.
-* **`iot_developer_name:`** The name of the company or developer responsible for creating and maintaining the IoT solution.
-This field identifies the entity behind the development of the IoT system.
-* **`iot_device_name`**: The name or model of the IoT device.
-This uniquely identifies the device within the ecosystem and provides a user-friendly label for reference.
-* **`device_hardware_version`** Specifies the version of the hardware used in the IoT device.
-This is useful for tracking compatibility, updates, and troubleshooting hardware-related issues.
-* **`firmware_version`** Denotes the version of the firmware installed on the IoT device.
-Firmware is the software that directly interfaces with the hardware, and this versioning helps manage updates and ensure proper functionality.
-* **`code_block:`** A two-element array representing the starting and ending line numbers in the `program.s` file.
-This range defines the specific section of the code for which the ZKP is being generated.
-This enables granular control over which parts of the program are included in the proof.
+* **`ck:`(Commitment Key)** The Commitment Key is used by the prover to create commitments to the witness (private inputs).
+* **`vk`(Verification Key)**: Used by the verifier to validate the proof against the public inputs and commitments.
+It allows the verifier to efficiently check the proof without accessing the underlying secret data.

 ## References